Zhigrana: Cast

 Menuka Pradhan is a theater actor.
 She has played in movies like Visa Girl, Ek Din Ek Raat, and Vigilante etc. She is known for the hit song Jaalma from the movie Resham Filili.
 Menuka plays Maya, who takes all interviews of people, data of the villages they visit.
-Maya is also in love with Roger despite of his unfaithfulness in the past.
+Maya is also in love with Roger despite his unfaithfulness in the past.
 Menuka was nominated for best supporting actress for NEFTA awards 2015.